nhamil/nhamil.github.io/index.md

 ---
 layout: default
-description: Main Page
+title: Main Page
+description: About myself
 ---

 # About Me